 - Seek medical evaluation: If you have respiratory symptoms, a history of exposure, or family history of mesothelioma, discuss screening with your doctor.
 Early detection improves treatment options.

 "The most important thing school employees can do is document their exposure history and seek medical evaluation if they develop any respiratory symptoms.
-Time matters—statutes of limitations apply to asbestos claims, and the sooner you take action, the better your position," says Anna Jackson.
+Time matters—statutes of limitations apply to these claims, and the sooner you take action, the better your position," says Anna Jackson.

 How Can You Take the Next Step?

-If you or a family member has been exposed to asbestos in a New York City school and developed mesothelioma, lung cancer, or asbestosis, you may be entitled to significant financial compensation.
+If you or a family member has been exposed to hazardous materials in a New York City school and developed mesothelioma, lung cancer, or asbestosis, you may be entitled to significant financial compensation.
 The attorneys at Danziger & De Llano have successfully represented mesothelioma patients and their families for over 30 years.

 Take our free case evaluation quiz to understand your potential claim, or contact us directly at (866) 222-9990 for a confidential consultation.
 We handle cases on a contingency basis—you pay nothing unless we recover compensation for you.